-The engine is designed for the installation of the MAN turbocharger type TCA, option: 4 59 101, Accelleron turbocharger type A-L, option: 4 59 102, or MHI turbocharger type MET, option: 4 59 103.
+The engine is designed for the installation of the MAN turbocharger types TCA, option: 4 59 101, Accelleron turbocharger type A-L, option: 4 59 102, or MHI turbocharger type MET, option: 4 59 103.

-All makes of turbochargers are fitted with an arrangement for water washing of the compressor side, and soft blast cleaning of the turbine side, see Figs. 15.02.02, 15.02.03 and 15.02.04.
-Washing of the turbine side is only applicable on MAN turbochargers, though not for dual fuel engines.
+All makes of turbochargers are fitted with an arrangement for soft blast cleaning of the turbine side, and optionally water washing of the compressor side, option: 4 59 145, see Fig. 15.02.02 and 15.02.03.
+Washing of the turbine side is only applicable by special request to TC manufacturer on MAN turbochargers.